taowen/vite-howto/packages/RDL/README.md

 Vite essentially is a static linker to bundle modules as a library or application statically.
-Sometimes we want dynamic linking to:
+Sometimes we want dynamic linking:

 * smaller bundle size
-* reuse CDN cache
+* load from CDN could be faster
 * dynamically upgrade dependency

 In this chapter, we are going to explore how to: